rebackjoseph28/cs214-final-project/README.md

 - Added class labels
 - Added regularization
 - dataset augmentation
+- Added a debug flag that adds some more outputs
 - Shifted to a many vs one perceptron
+- Added a confidence measure

 ## Dataset Augmetor
 - called dataset.py